-When you consider all the benefits that parental leave provides to not only to families, but the entire country, it makes sense to address this issue.
-Everyone should be able to enjoy spending time with their child without having to worry about finances or job.
-Parental leave that is paid with a guarantee that you go back to your job after the birth or adoption of child should be right that all parents have.
+When you consider all the benefits that parental leave provides not only to families but the entire country, it makes sense to address this issue.
+Everyone should be able to enjoy spending time with their child without having to worry about finances or a job.
+Parental leave that is paid with a guarantee that you go back to your job after the birth or adoption of a child should be a right that all parents have.